blukatdevelopment/UnchainedWorldsOld/keeper_info/settings/crucible/book_of_crucible.md

 ### Bimros
 God of arrows, hunting, and dominion over nature.
 He created humans to rule the mountains, fields, and forests.

-### Gegtix
+### Gegtex
 Goddess of grass, trees, flowers, thorns, fruit, and rebirth.
 Creating the fae to protect her aspects as they are reflected in the Crucible's wildlife.
-Gegtix offers an oath to pursue this goal as well, granting druidic magic to those whoi take it.
+Gegtex offers an oath to pursue this goal as well, granting druidic magic to those who take it.

 ### Kord
 Goddess of sleep, ice, stone, and circles.
 Her avatar is a teal-skinned pointy-eared humanoid with white irises, and is known for leaving icy footsteps when she walks on land and water alike.
 Those who speak an oath to Kord gain magic that grows stronger in winter months.